| Safe Haskell | None |

 reverse_imp_if :: (QCData qa, QCurry fun qa ()) => Bool -> fun -> fun Source #

-Conditional version of reverse_generic_imp
+Conditional version of reverse_generic_imp.
+Invert the

 imperative style quantum circuit if the boolean is true; otherwise,